 Cast Iron is heavier than our pans.
 The larger the pan the lighter it is compared to cast iron.
 So our 9 inch might be a couple ounces lighter our 13 inch weighs 5 lbs 4 oz and a 13 inch cast iron weighs 10 lbs.
 8 ozs.
 So ours is half!
 So "YES" our pans are lighter!

 Place your order on the website.
 Just click the pan or pans you choose and check out.
 If you want it personalized and the option is not showing, just msg us.
-Personalization is an additional $40, just msg us as we are to gt it right the first time!
+Personalization is an additional $40, just msg us as we are to get it right the first time!
 We Ship Free, usually UPS.
 Your Pans will ship immediately if available.
 If not, it will take 2 weeks to make your pan then will ship.
 Call our Shop if you have any questions you would like answered.
 RIGHT NOW UNTIL DEC 15th WE CAN GUARANTEE YOUR PAN WILL BE THERE FOR CHRISTMAS WITHIN THE CONTINENTAL US.
 SO GET YOUR ORDERS IN BEFORE MIDNIGHT SUNDAY.

 Our Carbon Steel Pans are heated and oiled once with

 There are as many ways to season a pan as there are opinions, but here is 1 way I recommend because it worked well for us when we seasoned our Hand Forged Cookware at home.

-First, scrub skillet to get the coconut oil off. (we put coconut oil on to avoid rust after pan is made)
+First, scrub skillet with soapy hot water to get the coconut oil off. (we put coconut oil on to avoid rust after pan is made)

 Turn on oven to 450 degrees.